awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

 ===================
 #.
 Complete the :ref:`Get Started <getting-started>` steps before you proceed.

 #.
-Use the CLI to add analytics to your cloud-enabled back-end and app.
+Use the CLI to add analytics to your cloud-enabled backend and app.

     .. container:: option